 - The terminal on the relay marked "SOL" will need to have a wire that runs from this terminal to the "S" post on the starter.
 This terminal on the relay provides power to the starter solenoid.
-The Painless harness does not have a wire dedicated for this connection, but a 12- or 14-gauge scrap wire cut from another connection of this harness will work. - If you are using an SR14 Relay and a ballast resistor, connect the PINK #920 wire to one end of the Ballast Resistor. - Then, connect the other end of the ballast resistor to the ignition coil POSITIVE (+) terminal with 14-gauge wire (you may have enough PINK #920 wire left over to accomplish this).
+The Painless harness does not have a wire dedicated for this connection, but a 12- or 14-gauge scrap wire cut from another connection of this harness will work. - If you are using an SR14 Relay and a ballast resistor, connect the PNK #920 wire from the engine section to one end of the Ballast Resistor. - Then, connect the other end of the ballast resistor to the ignition coil POSITIVE (+) terminal with 14-gauge wire (you may have enough PNK #920 wire left over to accomplish this).
 Then run a 14-gauge wire (not supplied) to the "BAL" terminal on the Starter Relay